General Dental Treatment

 Fillings: Dental Cavity Treatment

 Fillings are a routine dental treatment used to repair damage caused by tooth decay.
-It is a pain free procedure as the area or individual tooth is numbed with anaesthetic.
+It is pain-free as the area or individual tooth is numbed with anaesthetic.
 Dental fillings involve drilling out the damaged tooth, sterilising the cavity and then filling the tooth with a hard composite resin.

-At O’Neill Dental care we use The Wand (No needles) which is a computerised and painless method of delivery of the anaesthetic to the correct location.
+At O’Neill Dental Care we use The Wand (No needles) to numb the tooth.This is a computerised and painless method of delivering the anaesthetic to the correct location.
 The Wand is excellent for relaxing nervous patients who fear needles.
-We use a white composite filling material colour matched to your smile.
+We use a white composite filling material that colour matches your natural teeth.

-Composite fillings are stronger and more attractive than tradition metal fillings.
-In some cases when the damage is not too bad we can treat the decay with Heal-Ozone gas to sterilise the tooth and often reverse the decay without the need for drilling.
+Composite fillings are stronger and more attractive than traditional metal fillings.
+Sometimes, when the damage is not too bad, we can treat the decay with Heal-Ozone gas.
+This sterilises the tooth and often reverses the decay without drilling.

 A white filling is typically completed in 20 to 30 minutes.